 Published 21 Nov 2019

-The amount of funding that may be awarded has been raised from 50 to 100 per cent.
-This increase will apply for the duration of 2020, provided that there is funding available under the scheme.
+The amount of funding is 70 per cent in 2021, provided that there is funding available under the scheme.

 The objective of the “Borrow a Researcher” scheme is to increase collaboration between companies the R&D community.
 The researcher will work on research, development and innovation activities together with a company’s own personnel for a limited period.